Skip to main content Go to Site Map

 Who's this course for?

-This course has been developed for aspiring artists aged 10-12.
+This course has been developed for young artists aged 10-12.

 Does my young artist need any qualifications or experience?

-No, your young artist doesn't need any previous experience, just buckets of enthusiasm!
+No, this is an introductory course, so your young artist doesn't need any previous experience, just buckets of enthusiasm.

 I’m not sure if this is suitable for my young artist.
 Can I speak to someone?